erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 ### Comprehension

 1. Can you explain how Rate Limiting works in your own words?
-2. What is the key insight or technique that makes Rate Limiting efficient?
+2. What is the key insight or algorithm that makes Rate Limiting efficient?

 ### Analysis